gullitmiranda/dev/README.md

 * edit in the host computer and
 * test within the virtual machine.

-Vagrant mounts that very directory as _/vagrant_ within the virtual machine:
+Vagrant is configured to mount your ~/code folder within the virtual machine:

-    vagrant@brotodevbox:~$ ls /vagrant
+    vagrant@brotodevbox:~$ ls ~/
-    cookbooks README.md  Vagrantfile

-so we are ready to go to edit in the host, and test in the virtual machine.
+    code

 This workflow is convenient because in the host computer one normally has his editor of choice fine-tuned, Git configured, and SSH keys in place.